-the information.
+With qualified exemptions, even if it is decided that an exemption applies, there is a duty to consider the public interest in confirming or denying that the information exists and in disclosing the information.
 Guidance on carrying out the public interest test is in Appendix 3.
-The qualified exemptions in the Act are set out include: information available by other means; information intended for future publication; national security; defence; international relations; relations within the UK; the economy; investigations and proceedings conducted by public authorities; law enforcement; audit functions; formation of government policy; prejudice to the conduct of public affairs; health and safety; communication with the Queen; environmental information; commercial interest, legal professional privilege.
+The qualified exemptions in the Act are set out include:; information intended for future publication; national security; defence; international relations; relations within the UK; the economic interests of the UK; Investigations and proceedings conducted by public authorities; law enforcement; audit functions; formation of government policy; prejudice to the conduct of public affairs (where in the opinion of the Chair of Trustees of the Trust, the work of the Academy would be prejudiced by the disclosure); health and safety; certain communications with the Queen; environmental information; information that would prejudice a commercial interest, information covered by legal professional privilege.

-For more information, see the Act.
+For more information, see the FOIA.